 Getting on a boat is really hard when you have no experience.
 But Sean did a phone interview with him, and six days later, he was on a flight to Alaska.
 I believe it was meant to be.
 Hopefully, we can buy a house and do all that!

-What is the hardest part of being a PCF?
+What is the hardest part of being a POCF?

 I’m trying not to cry.
-There are two parts: The uncertainty of the job itself is very taxing on not just me, but I have to be strong for three other people.
+There are two parts: The uncertainty of the job itself is very taxing, not just for me, but I have to be strong for three other people.
 That’s something that can’t be taught.
 So, I don’t get to feel the feels.
 And there was a time that I didn’t feel the feels, which I don’t think is healthy.

 So, every time he leaves, I bawl.